Ylianst/ESP-IQ2020/README.md

 ![image](https://github.com/user-attachments/assets/98956d57-a019-4aae-a9b1-cd4c24e18b67)

 In the picture below you will notice I have the expansion board attached with 8 expansion connectors, your hot tub will generally have 1 or 2 expansion connectors.
 If they are all busy, you will need to get an expansion board.
 Double check all the wires, you should not need to force anything, the wires should fit just right.
+Alternatively, the TE Connectivity part number for the mating connector is 1375820-8, terminals 1375819-3, available from most electronics retailers such as Mouser, Farnell, Digikey, RS.
+These can be crimped with an inexpensive crimper designed for small terminals (e.g. Engineer PA-09).

 ![IQ2020-ESP3](https://github.com/Ylianst/ESP-IQ2020/assets/1319013/c52b676b-e35c-474c-8919-2fc57302d0fb)